 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section143 o0f the Act we give in the Annexure-A a statement on the matters specified inparagraph 4 and 5 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 We give in the Annexure-A a statement on the matters specifiedin paragraphs 3 and 4 of the Order to the extent applicable.

-f.
-On the basis of the written representations received from the directors as on March31 2016 from being appointed as a director in terms of Section 164(2) of the Act
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164(2) of the Act.

-g.
-With respect to the adequacy of the internal financial controls refer to ourseparate Report Annexure 'B'.
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure B.

 i.
 The Company does not have any pending litigations which would impact its financialposition.